ryantanlien/gcs-drone-app/README.md

  ---
 ## Testing
-This assumes that you have already read the Quick Start on how to run the GCS Developer Quick Start.
+This assumes that you have already read the Quick Start on how to run the GCS Developer Quickstart.

  ### Testing viewing RTSP on GCS App
  - Download rtsp-simple-server and ffmpeg-5.0.1.